Nonlinearly dispersive KP equations with new compacton solutions

+Here, $\alpha\neq 0$, $\beta>0$, $q>0$, $l\neq 0,1$ are constants, while $\xi$ is the travelling wave variable \eqref{travellingwave}; $\K$ denotes the complete elliptic integral of the first kind.

-These types of solutions can be derived directly by substitution of the given form for $u$ into the $\KP(m,n)$ equation \eqref{KPmn}, which yields a system of algebraic equations to be solved for $\alpha,\beta,q,k,L,m,n$, with $a,b$ taken to be arbitrary.
-This analysis is carried out by Maple using 'rifsimp' to find all solutions.
-The results are summarized in the next three subsections for the cases $m=n$, $\nu\neq s\mu^2$; $m\neq n$, $\nu=s\mu^2$; $m\neq n$, $\nu\neq s\mu^2$.
-It is not necessary to consider the case $m=n$, $\nu=s\mu^2$ because all compactons have been obtained in the previous section for this special case.
+These types of solutions can be derived directly by substitution of the given form for $U$ into the travelling wave ODE \eqref{U.ODE}, which yields a system of algebraic equations to be solved for the preceding constants $\alpha,\beta,q,l,m,n$, with $a,b$ taken to be arbitrary.
+This analysis has been carried out in Maple by using the command `rifsimp' to find all solutions.
+In particular, the Maple computation is complete for each type of compacton \eqref{types}.